 The Zebrafish toxicology model

-Allows identification of drug actions and toxicity under conditions very similar to those in patients.
-Both general and specific toxicities in zebrafish correlate very well with toxicities in mice and in humans.
+- It allows the identification of drug actions and toxicity under conditions very similar to those in patients.
+Both general and specific toxicities in zebrafish correlate very well with toxicities in mice and humans.

-Solves problems with fast metabolism of drugs in other animals (i.e., mice) by passive uptake of drugs from the water that results in control over the drug concentration in the embryo.
+- Solves problems with the fast metabolism of drugs in other animals (i.e., mice) by passive uptake of drugs from the water that results in control over the drug concentration in the embryo.

 It is often difficult to translate toxic effects from cell culture to in-vivo toxicology.
 Here the zebrafish toxicology model fills a niche between in-vitro and in-vivo models.